trustpoliticsfear/trustpoliticsfear.github.io/_texts/Growing-Up-Muslim.md

 ## Amira, 16, female, Strathfield, Indonesian Australian, Muslim

 The media and Muslims: I feel like the media portrays Muslims horribly.
 If a Muslim commits a crime, he is called a terrorist, but if a non-Muslim commits a crime, he is called 'mentally unstable'.
 When I am in public, I do not hide my identity, I am proud to be a Muslim, but I do get a lot of looks.
 Once I was at a pet shop, giving my pet dog a shower, and my 20-year old brother was asked by a lady if I was his wife, and they talked about my dog, and told my brother that German Shepherds sniff for bombs from where she comes from.
-The pet shop was in Strathfield and I was really shocked and upset.
+I was really shocked and upset.
 I did not know how to respond and I started to feel embarrassed walking around with my older brother.

 ## Safia, 16, female, Rockdale, Lebanese Australian, Muslim